 So how exactly do you write a solid product description?
 I’ve gathered a few of my favorite strategies below.

 Note: The advice in this post is a compilation of strategies I learned while working as a copywriter a few summers ago.
 My job involved writing product descriptions for online retailers.
 I am by no means claiming expertise on this topic, but thought I could share some insight from my previous experiences.

 Action verbs are a staple of any product description.
 They put readers in the “driver’s seat” and allow them to visualize the product in action.
 Since readers who are browsing for products will only see a short snippet of your description on the search page, make sure to grab their attention early.
 Those first few lines are crucial, so don’t waste that space on generic lines like, “This product includes…”

-Example 1: This product includes a growing bundle of reading-inspired pennant banners.
+Example 1: This product includes an editable bundle of organized, eye-catching course syllabus templates.

 2. Highlight the benefits

 People respond well to products that offer solutions to everyday issues, so it’s important to highlight the potential benefits of using your product.
 Will it save teachers time?
 Will it help keep them organized?
 Will it engage students?
 Whatever it is, make sure to be clear about it.
 People can see what your product is, but they might not immediately know what it can do for them.
 Don't assume readers will figure out the benefits on their own.
 That's too much work.